Hojung-Jeong/Silver-Bullet-Encryption-Tool/README.md

 Ex.)
 X + Y =10

 2) Then, it encrypts the key with a stream of pseudo-random numbers seeded by the passphrase.
-Even if an attacker managed to get the key (the value of X * Z), there is no way to guess the value of Z because the value of Y is truly random.
+Even if an attacker managed to get the encrypted key (the value of X * Z), there is no way to guess the value of Z because the value of Y is truly random.
 Simply Random Number times Predictable Number is still random.

 Y * Z

 3) Now, there is a cipher text, key, and passphrase.
-It is uncrackable because a possible attacker should know the passphrase to crack it but there is no way to guess the value of X because of the random buffer Y.
+It is uncrackable because there is no way to guess the value of X thanks to the random buffer Y.

 In summary,